-2.1 The purpose of this report is to advise the Sub-Committee that an application has been received for a premises licence under the Licensing Act 2003 ("the Act").
-This application is the subject of representations, therefore a hearing is required.
+2.1 The purpose of this report is to advise the Sub-Committee that a temporary event notice has been given to the licensing authority under the Licensing Act 2003 ("the Act").
+This temporary event notice is the subject of objection notice from the Police, therefore a hearing is required.